HenriquesLab/mAIcrobe/docs/user-guide/getting-started.md

 #### Create a Dedicated Environment

-Create a clean environment specifically for napari-mAIcrobe.
+Create a clean environment specifically for mAIcrobe.
 In your terminal (macOS/Linux) or miniconda command prompt (Windows), run:

 ```bash
 # Create new environment with Python 3.11